Maryland county votes to keep statue honoring Confederate soldiers

 Len N. Foxwell, a Talbot County resident and chief of staff for Maryland Comptroller Peter Franchot, said he was “deeply disappointed” in the vote, which he said preserves a monument to white supremacy.

-“This at a time when communities across our country — including one-time Confederate citadels like Richmond — are doing the right thing and removing their own monuments to hate,” he said.
-“I think this is something that is going to haunt them politically or personally for the rest of their careers.”
+“This at a time when communities across our country — including onetime Confederate citadels like Richmond — are doing the right thing and removing their own monuments to hate,” he said.
+“I think this is something that is going to haunt them politically and personally for the rest of their careers.”

 Erin Cox and Ovetta Wiggins contributed to this report.